ChrystianDuarte/rhosmapi/README.md

 Go to the Openshift Service mesh operator, and click in Istio Service Mesh Member Roll section, and create a default ServiceMeshMemberRoll.

 ![MemberRoll here](https://drive.google.com/uc?id=1ySxxkwbY4_JPsbOXvw7kW6HmVRAevS8Z)
-Verify the NetworkPolicy in the namespaces Evals
+Verify the NetworkPolicy in the namespaces of fuseonline.

 ### Install NetworkPolicy in FuseOnlineNamespace

 ### Install NetworkPolicy AllNamespaces